pgustafs/echonote/README.md

 - Node.js 20 or higher
 - Access to a vLLM server running Whisper (or use the default endpoint)

-**Note:** Audio format conversion (WebM to WAV) is handled in the browser using the Web Audio API, so no additional dependencies like FFmpeg are needed!
+**Note:** Audio is recorded in WebM format in the browser and sent directly to the backend.
+The server handles WebM to WAV conversion using FFmpeg in an isolated subprocess to ensure compatibility with the Whisper API and PyTorch/pyannote diarization pipeline.

 ### 1. Clone and Setup